Latest News & Research

 Access online training, including how to use pharmacotherapy to support smoking cessation in patients.

-Facts and Issues is a regularly updated comprehensive online resource of the major issues in smoking and health in Australia, compiled by Cancer Council Victoria.
+Tobacco in Australia: Facts & Issues is a regularly updated comprehensive online resource of the major issues in smoking and health in Australia, compiled by Cancer Council Victoria.

 A complete Endnote library of all citations for all chapters and sections is available.